puppetlabs/puppet-docs/source/guides/language_guide.markdown

     }
 {% endhighlight %}

-By using the title, which is always the same, it's easy to refer to the file resource elsewhere in our configuration without having to repeat that OS specific logic.
+This makes it easy to refer
+to the file resource elsewhere in our configuration, since the title is always the same.

 For instance, let's add a service that depends on the file: